 After almost 50 years, they are still at the top of their game with intense live performances and commitment to a genre they helped define.

-They are a band whose message of being yourself and loving the music you love – regardless of trends – resonates all over the world.
+Judas Priest is a band whose message of being yourself and loving the music you love – regardless of trends – resonates all over the world.
 Rob Halford is a pure singer with incredible range who is considered the best of the best by all fans of metal.
-His studded leather, biker inspired, visual look was adopted by many metal bands who followed.
-Rob is also openly and proudly gay and has led an entire genre of bands and fans towards a more enlightened understanding and inclusiveness.
+His studded leather, biker-inspired visual look was adopted by many metal bands who followed.
+Openly and proudly gay, Halford has led an entire genre of bands and fans toward a more enlightened understanding and inclusiveness.

-Having endured a number of line-up changes over the years they are still performing today with a new album scheduled to come out in 2018.
-The list of bands who have taken inspiration from Judas Priest is long and wide including everyone from Metallica and Slipknot to Pearl Jam and Rage Against The Machine.
-After almost 50 years, they are still at the top for their game with intense live performances and commitment to a genre they helped define.
+Having gone through a number of lineup changes over the years, the band is still performing today with plans for a new album to follow 2018’s Firepower.
+The list of bands who have taken inspiration from Judas Priest is long and wide, including everyone from Metallica and Slipknot to Pearl Jam and Rage Against the Machine.
+After 50 years, Judas Priest is still at the top of their game with intense live performances and a firm commitment to a genre they helped define.